prometheus/docs/content/docs/specs/native_histograms.md

    of observations as well as the zero bucket are set to zero.
 Prometheus handles this as a normal counter reset, which means that some observations will be lost between scrapes, so resetting should happen rarely compared to the scraping interval.
+Additionally, frequent counter resets might lead to less efficient storage in the TSDB (see the [TSDB section](#tsdb) for details).
 A `NativeHistogramMinResetDuration` of one hour is a value that should work well in most situations.
 2. If not enough time has passed since the last reset (or if `NativeHistogramMinResetDuration` is set to zero, which is the default value), no reset is performed.
 Instead, the zero threshold is increased to